ThibautGery/docker-logging-example/article.md

 We need to collect and transport our logs from a distributed system to a centralize remote location in real time with reliability.
-That way, we can get a aggregate vision of the system in near real time.
+That way, we can get an aggregate vision of the system in almost real time.

 The logging system is plugged at the container level because the application should be loosely coupled with the logging system.
 Depending on the environment